Beware of Some Medical Doctors

 It’s crazy to think about how accurate he was when we now know that so much of our immune system is found in our gut.
 Something to note here: if all disease begins in the gut, eating the proper food could help you avoid disease.
 Beneficial bacteria are vital for digestion and disease suppression.
 Taking antibiotics that suppress and kill the bacteria necessary for digestion will hinder that bacteria from being able to utilize the food necessary to be your medicine.
 This can often result in disease.

 Food is information.
 Input great information… get great results.

 So what did I decide to do for treatment?
 I decided to perform sinus rinses using povidone Iodine, salt, and water three times a day.
 Not much povidone, just enough to tolerate.
-Then after the rinse, I would swab a little povidone into both nostrils, just in case, I was dealing with a bacterial infection of some type.
-I also took 1500 mg of Olive leaf extract via 2 pills three times a day for 10 days.
-Within a few days, the cut was gone and I was breathing again without pain.
+Then, after the rinse, I would swab a little povidone into both nostrils, just in case of a bacterial infection of some type.
+I also took 1500 mg of Olive leaf extract via two pills thrice a day for ten days.
+Within a few days, the cut was gone, and I was breathing again without pain.
 Ironically enough, I have not had a single sinus infection since.

 Did you enjoy this article?
 You might also like my article titled: “Your Choice in Water Matters.”

 RESOURCES – CLICK HERE

 This article was originally published as a chapter in the book Natural Health Made Easy: The Briobiotic Protocol (2016)